GroupCamp/GroupCamp-API/doc-reporting/task_v1/GET_task_v1_user_[User]_assigned_tasks.md

-The results are paginated.
-See documentation on the [pagin mechanism](../../Paging.md) for more informations.
+Results are paginated.
+See documentation on the [paging mechanism](../../Paging.md) for more informations.

 Mechanism used: `next`